naryou/EEE338_HS2025/1-Commands.md

    $ command1 input.txt > output.txt
    ```

-3. `>>`: Overwrite any file of the same name every time you run the command.
+3. `>>`: append to any file of the same name every time you run the command.

    ```bash
    $ command1 input2.txt >> output.txt